sabio-engineering/cookbook-dvelp/handbook/README.md

 Our board of directors (the board) has overall responsibility for the operation of this Staff Handbook and for ensuring that its policies and procedures comply with our legal obligations.

-The Staff Handbook will be reviewed annually by the to ensure that its provisions continue to meet our legal obligations and reflect best practice.
+The Staff Handbook will be reviewed annually by the Board of Directors to ensure that its provisions continue to meet our legal obligations and reflect best practice.

 All managers have a specific responsibility to operate in accordance with the provisions set out in this Staff Handbook, ensure that all staff understand the standards of behaviour expected of them and to take action when behaviour falls below those requirements.